-Revere Wood serves as part of the inaugural Climate Ready Hawaiʻi AmeriCorps VISTA cohort that is helping Hawaiʻi adapt to climate change impacts.
-She currently serves as the Community Engagement and Communications Specialist for the Hawaiʻi State Energy Office (HSEO), she worked as the VISTA Lead for the second year of the Climate Ready Hawaiʻi cohort.
+Revere Wood served as part of the inaugural Climate Ready Hawaiʻi AmeriCorps VISTA cohort that is helping Hawaiʻi adapt to climate change impacts.
+After they served as the Community Engagement and Communications Specialist for the Hawaiʻi State Energy Office (HSEO), she worked as the VISTA Lead for the second year of the Climate Ready Hawaiʻi cohort.
 In their role, they helped the HSEO develop targeted outreach initiatives that better engage vulnerable communities in energy project decision-making and improve their access to energy conservation and clean energy resources.
-These initiatives will lower energy costs, increase living wage employment, and improve health outcomes.
+These initiatives helped lower energy costs, increase living wage employment, and improve health outcomes.

-In 2020, Revere designed and implemented events to educate and promote the growth of the Aloha+ Challenge Goals through her work with the Hawaiʻi Green Growth Local2030 Hub—a public-private partnership committed to advancing state economic, social and environmental goals.
+In 2020, Revere designed and implemented events to educate and promote the growth of the Aloha+ Challenge Goals through her work with the Hawaiʻi Green Growth Local2030 Hub—a public-private partnership committed to advancing state economic, social, and environmental goals.
 Revere also worked as a Writer and Coordinator for the WE Empower UN SDG Challenge, a global business competition for women entrepreneurs and social entrepreneurs advancing the United Nations Sustainable Development Goals.
-Revere has also worked as an Outreach Coordinator with GRID Alternatives, a nonprofit organization that positively transforms the lives of low-income families by providing them access to clean, affordable solar energy, as well as hands-on training that reduce barriers of entering the solar industry.
+Revere has also worked as an Outreach Coordinator with GRID Alternatives, a nonprofit organization that positively transforms the lives of low-income families by providing them access to clean, affordable solar energy, as well as hands-on training that reduce barriers to entering the solar industry.